Hidden Stashes: How Teen’s Hide Substances from Parents

 Ingenious Hiding Spots for Drugs

-As unnerving as it may be to admit, teens have proven to be quite resourceful when it comes to hiding drugs, similar to how addicts hide their substances.
+As unnerving as it may be to admit, teens have proven to be resourceful when it comes to hiding drugs, similar to how addicts hide their substances.

 A hidden compartment inside a highlighter; call us if your child is suffering from substance abuse.